Alain-L/quellog/docs/formats.md

 - **Complete**: Includes dedicated `query` field for full SQL text
 - **Unambiguous**: No need to parse free-form text

-quellog achieves 99.79% query-to-tempfile association accuracy with CSV format due to the dedicated `query` field.

 ### JSON Format

 Modern structured JSON output, used in cloud environments and with `log_destination = 'jsonlog'` (PostgreSQL 15+).